mustafaalkilani/volatility_visualizer/README.md

 Large files (up to 16MB) are supported.

 Works with Volatility 2 & 3 psscan outputs (with PID and PPID headers).
+If you don't want to run it locally.
+Here is a deployed version [web](mustafaalkilany.pythonanywhere.com)